 Michelle Esrick is an award-winning filmmaker, poet and social activist.

-Esrick immerses herself in stories that call to her from a power greater than herself and gives her a clear knowing that this will serve a great many.
-She has seen first hand that honest stories can inspire, shift perceptions, change laws, transform our culture and even save lives.
+Esrick immerses herself in stories that inspire and give her a clear knowing that it will help to serve a great many.
+She has seen first hand that honest stories can shift perceptions, change laws, transform our culture and even save lives.

 Esrick’s recent film, CRACKED UP premiered at DOC NYC Film Festival (2018).
 In CRACKED UP, featuring Saturday Night Live veteran, Darrell Hammond, we witness the impact adverse childhood experiences can have across a lifetime.
-Courageous and passionate, Esrick’s groundbreaking storytelling is helping us understand childhood trauma, addiction and recovery, in a new light, breaking down barriers of stigma and replacing shame with compassion and hope.
+Courageous and passionate, Esrick’s groundbreaking storytelling is helping us understand childhood trauma, addiction and recovery, in a new light, breaking down barriers of stigma and replacing shame with compassion, hope, and connection.

 Esrick’s social activism went all the way to the Capital with a successful presentation before Congress.
 Making the point that childhood trauma is a root cause of addiction which resulted in nine provisions for trauma-informed care being added to the SUPPORT for Patients and Communities Act.
 October 24th, 2018 the President signed this bill in to law.